gohugoio/hugo/docs/content/overview/quickstart.md

 ## Step 4.
 Install some themes

-Hugo has rich theme support and a growing set of themes to choose from:
+Hugo has rich theme support and a growing set of themes to choose from.
+To install all of the available Hugo themes, simply clone the entire **hugoThemes** repository from within your working directory:

 ```bash
 $ git clone --recursive https://github.com/spf13/hugoThemes themes